ctlearn-project/ctlearn/README.rst

   * Matplotlib
   * Pandas
   * Scikit-learn
-  * ctaplot
+  * ctaplot==0.10.5

 Download Data
 -------------

-CTLearn can load and process data in the HDF5 PyTables format produced from simtel files by `DL1DataHandler <https://github.com/cta-observatory/dl1-data-handler>`_.
+CTLearn can load and process data in the HDF5 PyTables format produced from simtel files by `ctapipe <https://github.com/cta-observatory/ctapipe>`_ and `DL1DataHandler <https://github.com/cta-observatory/dl1-data-handler>`_.

 Configure a Run
 ---------------